freeCodeCamp/freeCodeCamp/guide/english/certifications/information-security-and-quality-assurance/information-security-with-helmetjs/understand-bcrypt-hashes/index.md

 ### Hint

 - Add `bcrypt` to your project as a dependency.
-- After you add it, you need to require is in the server file.
+- After you add it, you need to require it in the server file.

 ### Solution